onflow/flow-go/pkg/language/docs/language.md

 -->

 The preparer can use the signing account's `deploy` function to deploy the resource interface.
-This essentially stores the resource interface in the account storage so it can be used again.
+This essentially stores the resource interface in the account's `types` object so it can be used again.

-Once deployed, the resource interface is available in the account's `storage` object, which is how we access storage.
+Once deployed, the resource interface is available in the account's `types` object, which is how the deployed types are accessed.

 When deploying a resource or interface to an account, it is private by default, just like fields and functions within the resources.
 This is a second layer of access control that BPL adds to ensure that certain interfaces and resources are not available to anyone.
 The `publish` action can be used to override this access control and make certain subsets of the resources public.